MarioChC/astro-containers/auxiliary_scripts/README.md

 input_file: Path to the input file (grid.in).
 output_file: Path to the output file (modified grid.in).
 spectrum_names: Names of spectrum files to include in the analysis.

-Example
+-h, --help: Show help message and exit.

+Example:

-starlight_grid_file_assign_spectra.py grid.in modified_grid.in spectrum1.txt spectrum2.txt spectrum3.txt
+python starlight_grid_file_assign_spectra.py grid.in modified_grid.in spectrum1.txt spectrum2.txt spectrum3.txt

+python starlight_grid_file_assign_spectra.py grid.in modified_grid.in spectra_folder/*